 GFA acts as a Financial Broker and, as such, we must be in a position to place insurance with at least five insurers and therefore can generally give consumers greater choice than agents and tied agents.

 Our principal business is to provide lifestyle financial planning and coaching, wealth management and preservation, and retirement and estate planning advice to individual and small businesses.
 We also may arrange transactions on behalf of clients in relation to investments, pensions and life assurance products.
-A full list of insurers, product producers and lending agencies with whom we hold agencies is listed at the end of this document.
+A full list of insurers, product producers and bank deposit providers with whom we hold agencies is listed at the end of this document.

 GFA acting as a Financial Broker means that:-